Miad Faezipour is an Associate Professor in the

 Dr. Omar Abuzaghleh is an Assistant Professor of Engineering and Technology at the University of Bridgeport.
 His research interests are in the areas of Medical Image Analysis, High Performance Computing, Big Data, Network Security, and Cloud Computing.
 He is a member of several professional organizations and specialty labs, including: ACM, IEEE, International Honor Society for The Computing and Information Disciplines (UPE), and the Digital/Biomedical Embedded Systems and Technology (D-BEST) Lab.

-Mohammad Daneshzand is a PhD student of Computer Science and Engineering
+Mohammad Daneshzand has been a PhD student of Computer Science and Engineering

-at the University of Bridgeport since 2014.
+at the University of Bridgeport.
 He received a bachelor degree in Electrical Engineering from Semnan University,

 Semnan, Iran in 2009 and an M.Sc in Bio Electric Engineering from University of Tehran, Tehran, Iran in 2012.
 He worked as a lecturer at Shahid Beheshti Vocational Institute from 2012 to 2014 focusing on Electrical and computer engineering courses such as

 Digital Design, Circuit and System, Electronics and Biomedical Image and Signal Processing.
-Currently he is working on
+His research involves

 Neural mass models and implementation of neurons spiking pattern on FPGA Digital boards.